-In 2017, I attained a master’s degree from Simon Fraser University, receiving the Ewan Clark Memorial Award in Graduate Liberal Studies.
-For graduation, I undertook not only a written thesis but a documentary that was shot in Afghanistan.
+In 2017, she attained a master’s degree from Simon Fraser University, receiving the Ewan Clark Memorial Award in Graduate Liberal Studies.
+For graduation, she undertook not only a written thesis but a documentary that was shot in Afghanistan.
 Titled Mightier Than the Sword, the award-winning film, which has been screened at festivals around the world, explored the influence of Afghan female journalists on gender norms in Afghanistan.
 The film led to the creation of an award-winning biography, published in 2019 by Greystone Books, titled Voice of Rebellion – How Mozhdah Jamalzadah Brought Hope to Afghanistan.